 Hiring a Graphics Artist

 Should you hire a professional artist?
 It depends on your level of proficiency but one thing we can say, you want to make sure whomever you hire has experience with physical, commercial printing – not just digital art.
 The art needs to translate into a physical 3D product that can be commercially printed.
-Make sure they paper stocks, understand bleed, film layout / printers spreads, and can make a folded mockup for you.
-When you are comfortable with the art, they can upload it to your dropbox.
-If we find technical issues, we will let you know!
+Make sure they understand paper stocks, bleed, film layout / printers spreads, and can make a folded mockup for you.

 No Flattened Templates